danielsaatchi/EMIT/README.md

 - The SFID-classifer is based on customized Audio-classfier developed by https://github.com/seth814/Audio-Classification.

 ##  Update Notes
 This work is getting updated chronically from dataset to advanced codes for optimization.
-For TPMS CAD/Simulations/3D printing on Comsol & Blender, please follo previous papers by authors published before in reputable journal with supporting informations.
+For TPMS CAD/Simulations/3D printing on Comsol & Blender, please follow previous papers by authors published before in reputable journal with supporting informations.